Kenny2github/skule-bylaws/bylaw-2.md

 ## International Transition Director
 1. There shall be an International Transition Director, who shall be responsible for coordinating initiatives that:
    1. Aid the transition of incoming students who migrated to Canada into university and Canadian lifestyle.
-   1. Engage all migrated student communities in the Skule\textsuperscript{TM} community.
+   1. Engage all migrated student communities in the Skule™ community.
 1. The International Transition Director shall be overseen by the President.

-## Skule\textsuperscript{TM} Photography Director
+## Skule™ Photography Director
-1. There shall be a Skule\textsuperscript{TM} Photography Director who shall be responsible for:
+1. There shall be a Skule™ Photography Director who shall be responsible for:
    1. Coordinating photographers for the major events of the Society, such as but not limited to: Cannonball and Gradball;
    1. Working with Affiliated Clubs, Associated Entities, and Project Directorships to find photographers to cover other events;
-   1. Maintaining the Skule\textsuperscript{TM} Photos website at photos.skule.ca;
+   1. Maintaining the Skule™ Photos website at photos.skule.ca;
    1. Researching, purchasing, and maintaining Society-owned photography equipment;
    1. Managing the borrowing and renting of photography equipment.
-1. The Skule\textsuperscript{TM} Photography Director shall be overseen by the Vice-President Student Life.
+1. The Skule™ Photography Director shall be overseen by the Vice-President Student Life.

 ## External Relations Director
 1. There shall be an External Relations Director, who shall be responsible for: